InvokeAwesome/Aevum/doc/characters/Hyav (Eve)/character-sketch.md

 As pontiffs started being assassinated one after another, she could see Zack's paranoia kick in to full gear as he strove towards becoming a candidate.
-Much of his time was spent researching self-defense methods and the latest technology, so naturally she began to make herself the best possible defense for him.
+Much of his time was spent researching self-defense methods and the latest technology, so naturally she decided to make herself the best possible defense for him.
 She underwent experimental super-soldier enhancements and training, integrating every means of increasing her strength that was available to her (no matter how dangerous or unproven or illegal.)
 Miraculously, almost every enhancement